axli-personal/note/README.md

 #### Current research

 * TypeScript basic

-* Vue3 with TypeScript
+* Vue3 with TypeScript [Now]

+  Most of them are based on the `composition api` and it use it will bring many challenges.

+  I want to add more example in real project and try to use the `vite` to replace the `vue-cli`

+  I wil try my best to dive deeper in it In July and August.

-* Golang web
+* Golang web [Wait]

 #### Update status

 Long teram support, until the end of 2022.